Saira-A/configdoc/options.md

 ##### allowStealFocus
 **Type**: `boolean`
 **Default**: `false`
-Determines if the focus can be stolen.
+Determines if the page will automatically scroll to bring the viewer back into view after a refresh if it has been scrolled past.

 ##### authAPIVersion
 **Type**: `number`